nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 *Notes:*

-*The signatory rules are interpreted jointly (AND clause) if it points to multiple Posts using multiple restriction properties.*
+*The instance of signatory rule is interpreted jointly (AND clause) if it points to many Posts using multiple restriction properties.*

 ### Properties